grader/grader-server/README.md

 Your application should run on port 3000 with the *development* environment configuration

 That's it!
 Your application should be running.
-To proceed with your development, check the other sections in this documentation.
-If you encounter any problems, try the Troubleshooting section.

 Explore `config/env/development.js` for development environment configuration options.